 The Equal Footing Doctrine provides that states admitted to the Union after the original 13 colonies were established, received title to the beds beneath the navigable water upon statehood.
 Pursuant to the Equal Footing Doctrine, the United States Supreme Court in Montana v.
-United States Present to the paramount powers of the federal government, but if the river is not navigable, the abutting riparian landowners may own the adjacent river bed.
+United States held that if a river is navigable, the state owns the bed of the river subject to the paramount powers of the federal government, but if the river is not navigable, the abutting riparian landowners may own the adjacent river bed.
 Navigability determines ownership or title to the underlying beds.

 The federal test of navigability for title was judicially developed and is used by courts to establish whether a water body is navigable.
 In order for a court to determine whether a water body is navigable for title purposes, the court must figuratively go back in time and factually recreate the conditions and uses of the water body that existed at the time the state entered the Union.
 Navigability is determined by natural conditions at the time of statehood, and evidence of the use of the water before statehood is relevant.
 The fact that a water body was navigable for a significant portion of time is sufficient to establish navigability.
 So long as the water body was capable or susceptible of being navigable (i.e., useable for floating logs), it is not necessary to show that the water body was actually used for commerce.
-It is important to emphasize here that the federal navigability test for title resides with a court with the jurisdiction and authority to make the fact-specific navigability determination.
+In the important to emphasize here that the federal navigability test for title resides with a court with the jurisdiction and authority to make the fact-specific navigability determination.